-Students must have completed 150 credits including a Bachelor s degree project in Political Science, Sociology, Social Anthropology, Education, Social Work, Sociology of Law, Gender Studies, Human Geography, Development Studies, or the equivalent.
+To be admitted to the course, students must have completed 150 credits including a Bachelor’s degree project in Political Science, Sociology, Social Anthropology, Social Work, Sociology of Law, Gender Studies, Human Geography, Development Studies, Media and Communication Studies, or the equivalent.

 Oral and written proficiency in English equivalent to English 6/B (advanced) from Swedish upper secondary school is a requirement.
 International qualifications will be assessed in accordance with national guidelines.

 Seats are allocated according to: Previous college/university studies (APAV): 100 %.